JoshDSommer/nativescript-ngx-slides/README.md

   width: 100%;
   font-size: 35;
   margin-top: 35;
+	color: #fff;

 }

 ```
 Great for Intros/Tutorials to Image Carousels.

 This very much a work in progress.
 Please feel free to contribute.

+### Attributes for SlideContainer

+-  **loop : boolean** - If true will cause the slide to be an endless loop.
+The suggested use case would be for a Image Carousel or something of that nature.

 #### Plugin Development Work Flow: